hsdonkin/everydeveloper-projects/arrays/arrays.md

 ## Let It Be an Array

-Why couldn't Paul McCartney learn Javascript?
+Why couldn't Paul McCartney learn JavaScript?
 He much preferred writing in C!

 All jokes aside though, arrays are useful as containers for other things, whether they are strings, objects, or even other arrays.
 Let's use one here to keep track of the band: